 Five Teacher Education majors lead to initial professional licensure.
 Students enrolled in these programs must both declare the major and be formally accepted into the professional studies coursework (UED courses).
 Upon declaring the major, the University identifies students as nonlicensure track.
 Students should take UIS 200 Orientation to Teaching during their freshman year.
 After completing the majority of general education requirements, students will apply for formal admission into the professional studies portion of the major.
-To apply, students must earn a minimum grade of C (2.00) in all coursework attempted and a minimum GPA of 2.70 in all general education courses, and take and pass the Virginia Communication and Literacy Assessment (VCLA).
+To apply, students must earn a minimum grade of C (2.00) in all coursework attempted and a minimum GPA of 2.70 in all general education courses and take and pass the Virginia Communication and Literacy Assessment (VCLA), and for Elementary Education and Early/Primary Education majors, the Praxis® Core Academic Skills for Educators: Mathematics.
 Further, students will order a background check and complete the Teacher Education Major Entrance Application and Faculty Recommendation Request form.
 A Teacher Education committee will consider a student's completed application, faculty recommendation, and past academic performance to accept a student to the major's professional studies.
 The committee may request an interview with the applicant.
 Upon acceptance, students may begin taking professional studies courses.
 Prior to student teaching, students will earn a minimum cumulative GPA of 3.00 or higher in Major coursework, complete all coursework except UED 495 and UED 496, and take and pass the a) the Praxis® Subject Assessment(s) specific to the licensure endorsement area, for Early/Primary Education or Elementary Education majors only, the Reading for Educators (RVE) Assessment.
 Students can find information and forms related to the teacher preparation program on the Teacher Education website located at www.regent.edu/studentteacher.